Start a conversation

 In a region where nature gets most of the limelight, the archaeological site of Chavin de Huantar (near Huaraz) reminds us of the early human civilizations that called these mountains their home.
 This pre-Inca complex is a UNESCO site that served as a ceremonial and pilgrimage center.
 The lithic art and symbolic carvings that decorate the plazas and columns are among its most significant features.

 At Chavin de Huantar visitors can marvel at the rich history and culture of the Chavín culture, which is believed to have developed from 900 BC to 200 BC.
 The site consists of a principal pyramid-shaped temple that presides over a large plaza.
 Walls were constructed from large stone slabs, polished and stacked one atop the other.
-One of the Chavin site’s most extraordinary facets is the abundance of stone art, carvings, sculptures, pottery, and tenon heads, decorated with plant, animal, and human motifs.
-Depictions of jaguars, monkeys, serpents, eagles, and caimans are common.

 Beneath the pyramid structure is an enigmatic maze of underground passageways with a single entrance.
 Small ducts circulate air into the tunnels and transmit sun beams from the outside, creating plays of light and shadow on the carved iconography of the gray stone walls.
 The passages also display remarkable acoustics; the sound of water rushing into the temple via small canals becomes amplified and replicates the roar of a jaguar.
 Most thrilling of all is the Lanzón de Chavin, a knife-shaped stone monolith carved with the figure of an anthropomorphic god with a feline mouth and a head of snakes.

-First excavated by the famed Peruvian archaeologist Julio C. Tello in the early 1900s, Chavin retains many of its mysteries.
+First excavated by the Peruvian archaeologist Julio C. Tello in the early 1900s, Chavin retains many of its mysteries.
 The ruins feature a museum which boasts a number of original artifacts, but many have been taken to museums in Lima and replicas put in their place.

 Huayhuash Circuit Trek